MaastrichtU-IDS/dsri-helm-charts/charts/jupyterlab/README.md

 ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square)  ![AppVersion: 1.16.0](https://img.shields.io/badge/AppVersion-1.16.0-informational?style=flat-square)

-A Helm chart to deploy JupyterLab based on the jupyter/docker-stacks with root user on OpenShift and Kubernetes
+A Helm chart to deploy JupyterLab on CPU and GPU in OpenShift and Kubernetes clusters.
+Works well with images based on the jupyter/docker-stacks, and images using the root user

-The aim of this Helm chart is to give an easy and straightforward way to deploy JupyterLab on OpenShift and Kubernetes clusters.
-The chart is currently mostly optimized and used in OpenShift/OKD clusters, let us know if you are using it with other Kubernetes distributions in the GitHub repository issues, we would love to hear about it!
+> The aim of this Helm chart is to give an easy and straightforward way to deploy JupyterLab on OpenShift and Kubernetes clusters.
+Currently the chart is mostly optimized and used in OpenShift/OKD clusters, if you are using it with other Kubernetes distributions please let us know  in the [GitHub repository issues](https://github.com/MaastrichtU-IDS/dsri-helm-charts/issues), we would love to hear about it!

-With this Helm chart you can easily deploy any JupyterLab Docker image as root user, including those based on the [official Jupyter docker stack](https://github.com/jupyter/docker-stacks), such as:
+With this Helm chart you can deploy any JupyterLab Docker image as root user, including those based on the [official Jupyter docker stack](https://github.com/jupyter/docker-stacks), such as:
 - [ghcr.io/maastrichtu-ids/jupyterlab](https://github.com/MaastrichtU-IDS/jupyterlab) (our custom image for Data Science with VisualStudio Code, OpenRefine, conda integration, Python autocomplete, and additional Java and SPARQL kernels)
 - [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/base-notebook)
 - jupyter/scipy-notebook